 In Eleanor’s presence, the Archbishop admitted Joanna to the Order of Fontevraud.
 Joanna was too weak to stand and died shortly after the ceremony; her son, Richard, was born a few minutes later and lived only long enough to be baptised.
-She died a month short of her 34th birthday.
+She died on 4 September 1199, a month short of her 34th birthday.

 Joanna and her baby son were interred together at Fontevraud, the funeral cortege having been escorted there by Eleanor of Aquitaine and King John.